-You had a cesarean section, or C-section.
-During the C-section, your baby was delivered through a surgical incision in your stomach and uterus.
+You had a cesarean section, also called a C-section.
+During the C-section, your baby was delivered through an incision in your stomach and uterus.
 Full recovery after a C-section can take time.
 It’s important to take care of yourself — for your own sake and because your new baby needs you.
 Here are some guidelines to follow at home.

 Here's how to take care of your incision: